-Rating 0 1 2 3 Element A Is depth of knowledge evident in lessons? , , Knowledge of some content areas is evident Some depth of knowledge of most content areas is evident Depth of knowledge of all content areas is evident Element B How much content aligns with the state standards?
-Very little content aligns with the state standards Some content aligns with the state standards Content aligns with the state standards Element C How many grade level teams/content areas have a common understanding of the content standards and social emotional learning practices? common understanding of the content standards and social emotional learning practices teams/content areas have a common understanding of the content standards and social emotional learning practices Some grade level teams/content areas have a common understanding of the content standards and social emotional learning practices All grade level teams/content areas have a common understanding of the content standards and social emotional learning practices Element D Are curricula implemented with fidelity? implemented with fidelity Some curricula are implemented with loose fidelity Some curricula are implemented with some fidelity All curricula are implemented with complete fidelity
+Rating 0 1 2 3 Element A Is depth of knowledge evident in lessons? • Knowledge of some content areas is evident Some depth of knowledge of most content areas is evident Depth of knowledge of all content areas is evident Element B How much content aligns with the state standards?
+Very little content aligns with the state standards Some content aligns with the state standards Content aligns with the state standards teams/content areas have a common understanding of the common understanding of the content standards and social emotional learning practices teams/content areas have a common understanding Some grade level teams/content areas have a common understanding of the content standards and social emotional learning practices All grade level teams/content areas have a common understanding of the content standards and social emotional learning practices Element D Are curricula implemented with fidelity?
+Some curricula are implemented with loose fidelity Some curricula are implemented with some fidelity All curricula are implemented with complete fidelity